Amishka-Sayyid/week2-assignment/README.md

     🎯What useful external sources helped you complete the assignment (e.g Youtube tutorials)? https://youtu.be/C1B1Fx3XKOg?si=f8LZD-ZT58DP9ZxV
         https://youtu.be/Zi-Q0t4gMC8?si=digftFqcpt4JBcRf(i watched about 40min of this ).

+        what helped the most was the walking skeleton provided in class as it helped pave the way on how to tackleto try and tackle the assignment. as i was doing it i went through most of the demos in class to try and recal especially how to do the arrays, functions and loops.
     🎯What errors or bugs did you encounter while completing your assignment?
-How did you solve them?
+How did you solve them? the error encountered were on the javascript and what helped were my classmates whom i consulted and were able to give me an overview on where i might have gone wrong. i'm really greatfull to them.
     🎯What went really well and what could have gone better?

+        i need to work more on my javascript by doing more projects so that i may remember the concepts more easily.

 **resources**
 =images from https://pixabay.com/images/search/animals/